NithishRaja/python-automation/README.md

 ## BNHA

-* Script downloads pages from all chapters till current chapter
+* Script downloads pages from all BNHA chapters till current chapter
 * Chapters can be limited by passing chapter limit as CLI argument
+* At the time of commit, 254 chapters are released

 ## Further updates